williamcotton/bjax/README.markdown

 In order for Bjax to fall back on polling, you MUST return the id of the Bjax instance, ie, render :json => bj.id

+## Serialized Procs?
+WTF are you thinking?!

+I **REALLY** like the idea of serialized Procs.
+While RPC, SOAP, and other service oriented architectures are nice, they don't allow trusted resources to integrate is such a seamless way.
+Also, possibilities are limited to the APIs that each site offer up.
+With serialized Procs, code written in one environment could be executed in another environment, be it another process, or another server, with no limitations on what could be done, other than the scope it is run in.

 ## Future Development Ideas

+Perhaps some documentation? :)

 The library needs to be better organized with proper namespacing and separation of code.

 Better integration and support for other background job processors, message queues, and Comet-style persistent client connections.
+(I'm looking at you, XMPP-BOSH and XMPP-SEP)

 Support for additional Javascript libraries.

+Make the serialized Proc code way more robust.

 ---